-I’ve written a practitioner reflection for the Journal of Peer Production Issue #12, where I talk about the efforts that maker communities around the world are making to be more inclusive and accessible.
+I’ve written a practitioner reflection piece for the Journal of Peer Production Issue #12, where I talk about the efforts that maker communities around the world are making to be more inclusive and accessible.
 It’s a special journal issue on the institutionalisation of makerspaces, so check it out for a bunch of other interesting papers too!

 Surrounded by technology startups and artisan coffee shops in the hip area of Bethnal Green in East London, Machines Room is a makerspace and FabLab that provides workspace and machine shop access to local businesses, artists, designers, technologists and engineers.
 Machines Room’s main draw is likely its room-sized ShopBot CNC router – which is big

 A key problem created by gender imbalances in the tech and engineering industries is that it means fewer women than men have access to the means of designing and producing technological artefacts.
 If most programmers and engineers are men, then most software and hardware is going to be designed by men.
 As the sociologist Judy